ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/code-to-cloud/code-to-cloud-deployment.md

     wso2inc/hello                 v0.1.0              60d95f0928b2        About a minute ago   228MB
     ```

 2. Execute the `docker run -d -v <path/to/config>/Config.toml:/home/ballerina/Config.toml -p 9090:9090 wso2inc/hello:v0.1.0` command to run the generated Docker image.

-You need to make sure to set the correct path of the created `Config.toml`.
-Using volume mount is just one way of providing the `Config.toml` file into the runtime.
-Other ways of loading providing Configurable values can be found on the [Configurable specification.](https://github.com/ballerina-platform/ballerina-spec/blob/master/configurable/spec.md#locating-toml-files)
+>**Info:** Make sure to set the correct path of the created `Config.toml`.
+Using volume mount is one way of providing the `Config.toml` file into the runtime.
+For other ways of providing configurable values, see the [Ballerina specification](https://github.com/ballerina-platform/ballerina-spec/blob/master/configurable/spec.md#locating-toml-files).

     ```
     $> docker run -d -v /home/wso2/c2c-guide/hello_docker/Config.toml:/home/ballerina/Config.toml -p 9090:9090 wso2inc/hello:v0.1.0